orvi-tmp/learning-c-with-pebble/chapter08.md

 ### Pointers and Pebble Programming ###

-Pointers feature prominently in software written for Pebble watches.
+Pointers feature prominently in software written for Pebble smartwatches.
 You have seen this in the many project exercises that have been given in past chapters.
 For example, every Pebble program needs a window on the screen so that it can interact with the user.
 This window is declared like this:

     static Window *window;